CMSC226F18/assignment-2-shell/README.md

 command is not found, warn the user.

 6. If the command is found then fork a new process.
 Within the child process you will call `execv` to replace the copied child process with the command typed by the user and found by `lookupPath`.
+In development you can use `execvp` to bypass the manual `PATH` processing, but the final version should use `execv`.
 The parent process should wait on the child process to finish before it goes on.
 At this point you will have a rudimentary shell.

 7. Note: You program should free all allocated memory that is not needed.
 You can find relevant variables by finding calls to `malloc`